1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 .

-After setting the function, return the delimiter to its default state (the semicolon).
-This allows you to continue to run the usual SQL instructions in your following scripts:
+After defining the function, reset the delimiter to its default state (the semicolon).
+This allows you to continue executing the usual SQL instructions in your subsequent scripts:

 DELIMITER ;